projectacrn/acrn-hypervisor/doc/developer-guides/hld/uart-virt-hld.rst

 A **FIFO** is implemented to emulate RX.
 Normally characters are read from the backend tty device when available, then put into the rxFIFO.
 When the Guest application tries to read from the UART, the access to register ``com_data`` causes a ``vmexit``.
-Device model catches the ``vmexit`` and emulates the UART by returning one character from rxFIFO.
+Device Model catches the ``vmexit`` and emulates the UART by returning one character from rxFIFO.

 .. note:: When ``com_fcr`` is available, the Guest application can write ``0`` to this register to disable rxFIFO.
-In this case the rxFIFO in device model degenerates to a buffer containing only one character.
+In this case the rxFIFO in the Device Model degenerates to a buffer containing only one character.

 When the Guest application tries to send a character to the UART, it writes to the ``com_data`` register, which will cause a ``vmexit`` as well.
-Device model catches the ``vmexit`` and emulates the UART by redirecting the character to the **backend tty device**.
+Device Model catches the ``vmexit`` and emulates the UART by redirecting the character to the **backend tty device**.

-The UART device emulated by the ACRN device model is connected to the system by the LPC bus.
+The UART device emulated by the ACRN Device Model is connected to the system by the LPC bus.
 In the current implementation, two channel LPC UARTs are I/O mapped to the traditional COM port addresses of 0x3F8 and 0x2F8.
 These are defined in global variable ``uart_lres``.